Opentrons/opentrons/api/docs/v2/new_pipette.rst

 OT-2 Pipette Generations
 ========================

-The OT-2 works with two different sets of pipettes.
-These are the GEN1 and GEN2 models.
+The OT-2 works with the GEN1 and GEN2 pipette models.
 The newer GEN2 pipettes have different volume ranges than the older GEN1 pipettes.
-However, with some exceptions, the volume ranges for GEN2 pipettes overlap those used by the GEN1 models.
+With some exceptions, the volume ranges for GEN2 pipettes overlap those used by the GEN1 models.
 If your protocol specifies a GEN1 pipette, but you have a GEN2 pipette with a compatible volume range, you can still run your protocol.
 The OT-2 will consider the GEN2 pipette to have the same minimum volume as the GEN1 pipette.
 The following table lists the volume compatibility between the GEN2 and GEN1 pipettes.

 .. list-table::
     :header-rows: 1